Paul Fees on the Issues

 One of the most important obligations of government is the creation and preservation of our infrastructure -- water systems, sewers, roads and streets, storm drains, bridges, and other public needs.
 Deferred maintenance is more expensive in the long run than upgrading and fixing the things that need fixing.
 Park County and the City of Cody have tightened belts, shrunk staff, and put off what can be put off.
 But as income from energy extraction continues to decline, the state must help the city and county identify other sources of revenue.
 Public safety and our quality of life are at stake.

 ISSUES SPECIFIC TO WYOMING AND THE WEST

 In 1890, when Wyoming became the 44th state, the citizens of the other 43 states agreed to relinquish their share in the ownership of millions of acres granted to the new state.
 The state has since sold off more than 700,000 acres to private interests.
 Thirty million acres of the public domain continue to be owned by the United States and managed by the Bureau of Land Management, the U.S. Forest Service, the Department of Defense, and by the National Park Service.
 The strength of the state's economy, the well-being of its citizens, and the health of the public lands in Wyoming are enhanced by the Federal Government's stewardship.

 Coal and Economic Diversity

 Many people in Wyoming assert that the Obama administration “killed” the coal industry.
 But the truth is that the decline of coal is a result of free market forces.
-The regulations that supposedly devastated the industry won’t even take effect until 2018!
+The regulations that supposedly devastated the industry have just started taking effect!
 With at least 8 years to prepare, our legislature has chosen instead to rely on wishful thinking.
 Coal mining will continue to be an important -- though smaller -- part of the state’s economy.
 And in fact this crisis may be a blessing in disguise, because Wyoming must move without delay to invest in technological innovation and a sustainable, more diversified economy.